 Through its work with people who are unemployed or under-employed, Lutherwood recognized a need to expand its services to those who were at risk of being homeless.
 To support this need, a group of employees now invest their time and energy offering housing services to individuals and families searching for affordable and sustainable housing.

 With a team of skilled mental health counsellors on staff, Lutherwood recognized an opportunity to open its counselling services to benefit all people living in the community through a second merger in 1998 with Cambridge Interfaith.
-Today, Lutherwood Family Counselling Service helps individuals, couples and families make positive life changes to better manage the fast pace and stress of today’s world.
+Lutherwood Family Counselling Service helped individuals, couples and families make positive life changes to better manage the fast pace and stress of today’s world.

 In 2001, the Sisters of Notre Dame and a group of community agencies were struggling with the financial burden of running the Betty Thompson Youth Centre which included a temporary shelter for youth living on the streets.
 Named after the late Betty Thompson, a community advocate dedicated to serving children, the Safe Haven youth shelter risked permanent closure.
 Lutherwood was invited to operate it and today, the shelter is open 24/7 and serves 12-18 year old children at risk of being homeless.